haukesomm/portfolio-website/README.md

 file in the root of the project.
 The `.env` file should look like this:

 ```
-PUBLIC_GITHUB_PAT=your_token_here
+GITHUB_PAT=your_token_here
 ```

-Alternatively, you can set the `PUBLIC_GITHUB_PAT` environment variable to your token directly.
+Alternatively, you can set the `GITHUB_PAT` environment variable to your token directly.

 > **Note:** The environment variables specified in .env are only available in development.
 In production, you will need to
 > set the environment variables directly.

-> **Important**: The token **WILL BE PUBLICLY VISIBLE** in the source code of the built website and in the dev tools of
-> the browser.
-> Do not use a token that has access to private repositories or other sensitive data!
+> **Important**: Do not use a token that has access to private repositories or other sensitive data!
 It only needs read access to
 > public repositories.
+Also, make sure to not commit your token to a public repository.